 And then you can start tackling the really hard stuff: getting to bed at a certain time and getting up at a certain time.

 You should always start everything assessing the needed skills, the needed time, the resources.
 Land, labor, capital.
 Your knowledge, skillset, time, people you can get support from, and your money available for the project.

 I declared a project a few days ago: start another source of income to match what I have now.

 I have started a friend on a project of selling on Amazon.
-I asked how long he thinks it is going to take?
+I asked how long he thought it is going to take?
 4-5 months, he said.
 How much time do you think it will take a day to get there?
 He said: an hour?

 I have muscle tested.
 If he invests, and really invests, six hours a day, then it will take 11 months.

 In my project I am doing groundwork.
+Formulation.

 There is a model of doing projects, I learned it in Landmark.